 What should I expect at first?
 Taking the initiative to reach out for help is a big step and I am grateful for the opportunity to be of service.
 A complimentary 20-minute phone consultation is offered in order to provide an opportunity to get to know each other and jointly decide if we might make a good fit in working together and if I am able to meet your needs.
 My sessions are 60-minutes in length although I do offer extended sessions when it is beneficial.
 You will be provided new client paperwork prior to your first session to be completed beforehand so we can focus more on getting to know each other during the session.
 I’m happy to answer questions you may have about the therapeutic process, me, or my philosophies.

 Generally, sessions occur weekly, although this frequency may vary depending on needs.
 Many people choose to attend multiple times per week or every other week.
 We can work together to decide what will work best with your goals.

 What kind of treatment will I receive?
 My therapy style is to look at how one’s thinking affects mood and behaviors and how past events may be influencing current relationships and overall functioning.
 We can work together on identifying what you want to get out of therapy and how we can reach these goals.

 I provide individual therapy and include partners and family members when it is beneficial to your treatment goals.
 I also provide psychological assessments to help clarify diagnoses and/or identify deficits in social, emotional, or behavioral functioning.

 Do you provide medication?
 Medication is provided by a psychiatrist or a physician.
-Research has indicated that a combination of medication and psychotherapy can be more effective than either alone.
+Research has indicated that a combination of medication and psychotherapy may be more effective than either alone.
 If your symptoms indicate that medications may be beneficial, I will refer you to a psychiatrist or your personal physician.